diana-pilvar/DM-materials-ELIXIR-EE/Introduction_page.md

   - Increasing data volume
   - Increasing data complexity
   - Speed of data creation makes scientists rely on computational support exponentially.
-- Traditional ‘wet labs’ make space for ‘dry (computer) labs
+- Traditional ‘wet labs’ make space for ‘dry’ (computer) labs
 - Knowledge discovery- enhancing the ability of machines and scientists to find and use data
 - Improve research transparency